OlivierDevMaster/prokid-preview/scripts/missions-availability/README.md

 ## Notes

 - **RRULE Constraint:** Mission schedule RRULEs are automatically constrained by the mission date range before validation.
 The time from the original RRULE's DTSTART is preserved, but the date boundaries are set to match `missionDtstart` and `missionUntil`.
 This ensures validation matches what will be stored in the database.
+- **Multi-Availability Coverage:** A mission schedule can be covered by multiple availabilities.
+For example, a mission from 7am-10am can be covered by availabilities 7am-8am and 8am-10am.
+The validation checks if the union of overlapping availability occurrences fully covers the mission occurrence without gaps.
-- The validation ensures **no overlapping** - all mission occurrences must be fully contained within at least one availability
+- The validation ensures **no overlapping** - all mission occurrences must be fully covered by availability occurrences (either a single availability or a combination of multiple availabilities)
 - The function uses the `rrule` library for RRULE parsing and occurrence generation
 - Invalid availability RRULEs are skipped (logged but don't stop validation)
 - Invalid mission schedule RRULEs throw errors (critical failures)
-- The validation checks that mission start >= availability start AND mission end <= availability end
+- The validation checks that the entire mission time range is covered by availability time ranges (can span multiple availabilities)